LanguageMachines/LuigiNLP/README.md

 Proof of concept for the PICCL NLP pipeline.

-Implementated using [sciluigi](https://github.com/pharmbio/sciluigi), which is in turn based on [luigi](https://github.com/spotify/luigi).
+Implemented using [sciluigi](https://github.com/pharmbio/sciluigi), which is in turn based on [luigi](https://github.com/spotify/luigi).

 Goals